 "You've accomplished nothing," Nemesis said as he begun to lead Hobart away.

 "I did," said Hobart.
 "I leaved my legacy in the place we hided together when ye breaked curfew."
 He said this with his gaze clearly fixed on Nemesis.
 Hobart, you genius...
-I smiled.
+I smiled briefly before deliberately suppressing the feeling.
+This was no time to smile.

 "I'm a guard!"
 Nemesis said.
 "I can't have breaked curfew.
 I mean I can't have broken it.
 Gah, now you've poisoned me with your bad grammar!"
-But the message had been delivered.
+They left earshot.

-I would have pondered this event longer, watching the sun go down, but I recalled with a wave of terror that I was supposed to find Mitilda, and that I had just wasted about two of the probably four minutes I had until curfew.
+I would have stayed here longer, watching the sun go down, but fear replaced my anger again when I remembered that I was supposed to find Mitilda, and that I had just wasted about two of the probably four minutes I had until curfew.
 Frantically I sprinted all over town again, checking the tree, the clock square, the fountain square, looping around the bakery and the carpenter's shop and running all through the agricultural district.
-It was in an obscure alleyway nor far from the site of Hobart's arrest that I found her.
+It was in an obscure alleyway not far from the site of Hobart's arrest that I found her.

 She was laying on the ground, and looked to be clutching a wound on her side.
 As I drew closer she turned toward me, and I saw the relieved expression on her face.
 She looked at me in a way that told me she had never been gladder for my presence.